team401/2017-Robot-Code/README.md

     Contains classes that can and should be reused each year, such as code for common interfaces, utility classes, sensors, crash tracking, and math helpers.

+### Dashboard
+The dashboard is written in html/javascript and is built off of NodeJS, Electron, and FRCDashboard.
+Feel free to copy and modify the dashboard for your robot.

 All variables follow the standard java naming convention you would learn in a Computer Science course: